Army-py/Fluix/README.md

 # Fluix

-A simple plugin that lets you create as many private chats as you like
+A simple BungeeCord plugin that lets you create as many private chats as you like

 ## Commands